Tlarot/analytics-projects-ts/README.md

 # analytics-portfolio-t
 Analytics portfolio

-The list of cases are not complete here due one of the reason:
+The list of cases are not complete here due one of the reasons:
 1) The case is old and not reproducible
 2) The case cannot be published due to not-defended-yet diploma
 3) NDA